Prof. Ebony O. McGee

 "Contemporary Challenges Associated with Authenticity in the Workplace"

 Real.
 Raw.
 Unapologetically themselves.
 Individuals are being celebrated, perhaps more than ever, for their authenticity—receiving public praise, private respect, and votes in elections.
 Although most embrace the notion that authenticity is good, there are multiple challenges associated with creating and sustaining an organizational environment that promotes authentic self-expression in the workplace.
 Dr. Hewlin will share findings from her research that illustrate how complex work dynamics hinder authenticity even when organizational leaders and practices encourage everyone to bring their “whole selves” to work.

 Dr. Patricia Faison Hewlin is on faculty at the Desautels Faculty of Management in McGill University, with a specialization in organizational behavior.
 She is also McGill University’s Ombudsperson for Students.
 Patricia researches how organization members and leaders engage in authentic self-expression, as well as factors that impede authenticity in every day work interactions.
 Her research has centered on employee silence, and the degree to which members suppress personal values and pretend to embrace organizational values, a behavior she has termed as “creating facades of conformity”.

-Mat Johnson is a Philip H Knight Chair of Humanities at the University of Oregon.
-His publications included the novels Loving Day and Pym, the nonfiction novella The Great Negro Plot, and the graphic novel Incognegro.
+Mat Johnson is Professor and Philip H Knight Chair of Humanities in the Creative Writing Program at the University of Oregon.
+His publications include the novels Invisible Things, Loving Day, and Pym, the nonfiction novella The Great Negro Plot, and the graphic novel Incognegro.
 Johnson is the recipient of the American Book Award, the United States Artist James Baldwin Fellowship, The Hurston/Wright Legacy Award, the John Dos Passos Prize for Literature, and the American Book Award.